 The most widely used credit scoring formula comes from the Fair, Isaac and Company (FICO).
 Your score is a numeric history that is derived from the three major credit bureaus, Equifax, Trans Union, and Experian.
-However, your credit score for each of the bureaus can be different.
+However, your credit score for each of the bureaus can be different, as some companies may only report to one of the credit bureaus.
 Your FICO score ranges from 300 to 850 points, with a higher score indicating a better rating.

 According to Experian, super prime scores are 740 and above.
 Prime scores range from 680 to 739.
 Nonprime scores are 620 to 679.
 Subprime scores range from 550 to 619 while deep subprime scores are less than 550.
 A person can look at how their credit score compares to other applicants for credit.
 Generally, an applicant needs to fall within the top 50th percentile to get the best scores.

 While excellent credit scores fall at the 720 range or higher, a score of 740 or higher is truly optimal for the best auto loan rates.
-Scores at this range yielded an average interest rate of 3.2 percent for an auto loan, as of March 2013.
-For consumers with a credit score between 680 and 739, an average interest rate of 4.5 percent for auto loans during this same time period.
-Individuals with a sub-prime credit score had an interest rate between 6.5 percent and 12.9 percent.
+Scores at the 720 plus range yielded an average interest rate of 3.6 percent for an auto loan, as of June 2018.
+For consumers with a credit score between 690 and 719, an average interest rate of 4.95 percent for auto loans during this same time period.
+Individuals with a sub-prime credit score had an interest rate between 7.02 percent and 15.24 percent.

 Improving Your Score